nubbsterr/Eurofighter/README.md

             - Return type of `WAIT_TIMEOUT` = still running, terminate sample forcefully. `WAIT_OBJECT_0` = exited succesfully. `WAIT_FAILED` = function failed, terminate sample, then run `GetLastError` and output info to console!
             - Use `DWORD` data type to store return value!
     4) Cleanup when needed or when we note that the malware has stopped executing; whenever (Close handles will basically free system memory that is running your process.
 Terminate first, then CloseHandle)
-- <strong>NOTE: </stromg> We should run this all in a VM; take initial snapshot, run malware, rollback snapshot, repeat!
+- <strong>NOTE:</strong> We should run this all in a VM; take initial snapshot, run malware, rollback snapshot, repeat!
 VM is connected to NO networks.
 - For scripting this from start to finish, the steps would be:
     1) Boot the VM and record a snapshot
     2) Copy malware sample to host